 Family Fellows

-Participation as a Family Center Fellow is a great opportunity to gain useful professional and leadership experience, meet new people, explore topics of interests, and contribute to the broader Penn experience.
-Fellows work closely with Center staff and fellows, and collaborate with other offices and groups across Penn.
-We welcome your application.
+Engagement as a Family Fellow is an opportunity to gain practical and applicable professional skills and leadership experience, meet new people, and contribute to the broader Penn experience for families.
+Fellows work closely with Family Center full-time staff, and also collaborate with other offices and groups across Penn.

 General Responsibilities

-Family Fellows work with Family Center professional staff in programming or operational roles, and collaborate with other staff and campus centers as appropriate.
-Fellows will develop and coordinate in-person and virtual programming and resources.
-Fellows are also responsible for staffing the Family Center desk -- checking in families, enforcing safety policies, keeping the area tidy, answering phones and questions from guests.
+Some Fellows will develop and coordinate in-person and virtual programming and resources, while other Fellows may create promotional materials and connect families with external resources.
+All Fellows are responsible for staffing the Family Center desk -- checking in families, enforcing safety policies, keeping the area tidy, and answering phones and questions from guests.

-Fellows work on an hourly basis and are expected to work 8-10 hours per week.
+Fellows work on an hourly basis and are typically expected to work 6-10 hours per week.
 The time commitment is generally flexible enough to accommodate various lab, coursework, clinical, research, and teaching schedules.
 However, some evening and weekend hours will be required, depending on the programming area and Center needs.

-• Plan and host events and activities* for families and children:
+• Coordinate events and facilitate activities for families and children:

-• Weekly play & learn activities, celebrations (Sensory Play series)
+• Weekly play & learn activities, celebrations (ex.
+Sensory Play series)

-• Local outings (Free Library of Philadelphia, Clark Park)
+• Local outings (ex. walks to the Free Library of Philadelphia or Clark Park)

-• Partner with other family fellows and campus centers to offer or promote family friendly events and resources
+• Collaborate with other Fellows, staff, and campus partners to offer or promote family-friendly events and resources

-• Manage English Lessons program, including support and communications with the TESOL students who serve as instructors
+• Provide direct support and communications with TESOL students who serve as instructors

-• Host events and workshops for parents and children that promote education and translingual opportunities; topics include:
+• Support events and workshops for parents and children that promote education and are responsive to family needs; topics include:

 • Child literacy development and promotion